contextual advertising

 Once the request reaches the ad server, it will match the data collected by the crawler for the specific URL with a relevant campaign.

-Are Contextual and Behavioral Targeting the same thing?
+Are Contextual and Behavioral Targeting the Same Thing?

+The answer is a hard no. Contextual targeting is sometimes confused with behavioral targeting.
+However, the difference between the two is significant.
 While contextual targeting refers to placing ads in a related environment, behavioral targeting proposes showing ads to people according to their behavior.

-On the other hand, through behavioral targeting, the ads will show on any website if the user matches a particular online behavior.
+So, a contextual ad will appear on a website with similar content, therefore contextual.
+Conversely, through behavioral targeting, the ads will show on any website if the user matches a particular online behavior.

-The ad network will determine the users’ behavior by analyzing factors like browsing history, clicked links, time spent on page or site, or when they last searched for specific keywords.
+The ad network will determine the users’ behavior by analyzing factors like browsing history, clicked links, time spent on a page or site, or when they last searched for specific keywords.

 Contextual ads’ impact

-Some sites have their pages filled with ads, so you still have competition.
+Some sites have pages filled with ads, so you still have competition.
 But, while side banners are more likely to be affected by banner blindness, native ads are likely to be contextually relevant to the sites on which they appear.

 And although you may do your best to optimize your contextual targeting strategy, errors might happen.

+When placing banners on a website, the web page’s article may share an opposing view to what you are selling, although it fits all your criteria.
 And the worst part is that you won’t even know that Google placed your cupcake ads on a webpage with a sugar-free lifestyle article.

 Key Takeaways

-• Contextual advertising is a marketing technique that requires advertisers to place their ads only on pages where the product is related to the content.
+Contextual advertising is a marketing technique that requires advertisers to place their ads only on pages where the product is related to the content.
 On the internet, contextual advertising can be seen as a mixture of pay-per-click advertising and media buying.

-• When doing contextual advertising on the Google Display Network, your ad is eligible to show on a web page if your adverts match the page’s meaning and language.
+When doing contextual advertising on the Google Display Network, your ad is eligible to show on a web page if your adverts match the page’s meaning and language.